Interview with Erik Larsson, Senior Vice President Marketing & Communication, Enea

 Solutions for malware protection, data loss prevention (DLP) and threat analysis need to dig deep into the payload of network traffic.
 In this case, a DPI engine is used to classify protocols, and extract metadata and file content.
 This gives developers the ability to expose file movements at the network level to track potential malware and data exfiltration.

-More info on Qosmos DPI engine for cybersecurity solutions
+For more information: Qosmos DPI engine for cybersecurity solutions